NDMA Home Page

 To prosper in this VUCA world, your organization can rapidly reconfigure its capabilities to address new challenges and opportunities, without any material changes in its organizational operating model.

-The organizational design adapts to changes, including people changing job, without any material changes in its organizational operating model.
+The organizational design adapts to changes, including people changing jobs, technology innovations, and new methods -- without any material changes in its organizational operating model.

-Innovation is not constrained to a small group ("skunk-works"), which creates a bottleneck for innovation and deprives everyone else of growth opportunities and wastes so much talent.
+Innovation is not constrained to a small group ("skunk-works"), which creates a bottleneck for innovation, deprives everyone else of growth opportunities, and wastes so much talent.
 Instead, innovation is everywhere, at two levels: 1) innovation in the way each group operates (its products/services, skills, tools, methods, and processes); and 2) the development of innovations that contribute to enterprise strategies.

-Once the deal is done, acquisition integration occurs quickly (months, not years), and achieves all the promised two-way synergies – the acquired business (e.g., product line) benefitting from the depth of capabilities (all support services) in the mothership, and the entire enterprise benefitting from the acquired capabilities (its support services).
-Examples of support services include sales, marketing, engineering, manufacturing, logistics, customer service, and all the usual administrative services.
+Once the deal is done, acquisition integration occurs quickly (months, not years), and achieves all the promised two-way synergies -- the acquired business (e.g., product line) benefits from the depth of capabilities (all support services) in the mothership, and the entire enterprise benefits from the acquired capabilities (its support services).
+(Examples of support services include sales, marketing, engineering, manufacturing, logistics, customer service, and all the usual administrative services.)

+There's a lot more to teamwork than good interpersonal relations (trust, communications, etc.).
 Cross-boundary teams form dynamically (not fixed processes, except where appropriate).
 Teams form laterally (not requiring people to work up and back down the hierarchy).
 For every project/service, one group is accountable for the entire deliverable.
-And team members are clear about their individual accountabilities for sub-deliverables.
+Others on the team are clear about their individual accountabilities for sub-deliverables.
 Priorities are aligned such that all team members have time to contribute expected results.

 High levels of individual performance require specialization.
 Specialists always outperform generalists in their field of study.
-If fact, specialization is the very reason organizations exist; an organization of generalists performs no better than an equal number of individuals.
-On the other hand, as long as it's good at teamwork, the more an organization permits specialization, the great its potential performance.
-Siloed business units reduce specialization; consolidation of shared services optimizes specialization.
+In fact, specialization is the very reason organizations exist; an organization of generalists performs no better than an equal number of individuals.
+As long as it's good at teamwork, the more an organization permits specialization, the greater its potential performance.
+Consolidation of shared services optimizes specialization; there's no need for siloed business units or decentralization, which reduce specialization.

 Empowerment means that authorities and accountabilities match.
-If the organizational design separates authorities from accountabilities, then (using black-and-white language to make the point) the group with authorities becomes an unconstrained tyrant (no checks and balances); while the group with accountabilities cannot get their job done and becomes a scapegoat when the ideas of the first group fail.
+If the organizational design separates authorities from accountabilities, then (using black-and-white language to make the point) the group with authorities becomes an unconstrained tyrant (no checks and balances); while the group with accountabilities cannot get their job done, and becomes a scapegoat when the decisions of the group with authority fail.
 A healthy organizational design systematically matches authorities and accountabilities.
 This is so critical that I call it "the Golden Rule" of organizational design.

 Employee engagement is founded on a supportive and inspiring work environment.
 Expectations are feasible, not unreasonable.
 The culture is supportive.
 Metrics are controllable and fair.
 Everybody has growth opportunities.
 And critically important, everybody feels a sense of purpose.
 Purpose means using one's unique talents to do something hard (that they'll be proud of) and that has value to others.